-- 1. Administer O2 only to patients with dyspnea, hypoxia (SpO2 less than 94%) or signs of heart failure at a rate to keep O2 sats greater than or equal to 94% and less than 99% (avoid hyperoxia) - 2.
-Transport in position of comfort - 3.
-Request ALS - 4.
-If available and so trained, perform 12 lead ECG.
-EMT's are not certified to interpret the 12-lead ECG or change the ALS response based on obtaining a 12-lead ECG.
-The purpose of the EMT in obtaining the 12-lead ECG is to present it to the Paramedic and/or receiving facility.
+- 1. Administer O_2 only to patients with dyspnea, hypoxia (SpO2 less than 94%) or signs of heart failure at a rate to keep O_2 sats greater than or equal to 94% and less than 99% (avoid hyperoxia)

+- 2. Transport in position of comfort

+- 3. Request ALS

-- 5. Establish IV at TKO - 6.
-Request Paramedic
+- Establish IV at TKO

+- 5. Request Paramedic

-7. Cardiac monitor and 12-lead ECG (AEMTs are not certified to interpret the 12-lead ECG or change the ALS response based on obtaining a 12-lead ECG.
+- 6. Cardiac monitor and 12-lead ECG if so trained (AEMTs are not certified to interpret the 12-lead ECG or change the ALS response based on obtaining an 12-lead ECG.
 The purpose of the AEMT in obtaining the 12-lead ECG is to present it to the Paramedic and/or receiving facility)